syoukitakahashi/helloworld/README.md

 # helloworld
 2018/02/28

-Hi.My name is Syouki Takahashi
+Hi.My name is Syouki Takahashi.
 Recently I interested in programming the audio driver.